onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 digital sovereignty

+we can eliminate vo9latility from markets, we can disentangle valuations so that they don't boil down to 1 number and lose information but we can predict all the inputs that lead to an overall valuation and help people learn what matters and what's true better

 sankey diagram of the flows of resources and influence and opinions
+    The sankey-fication of life

 einstein compound interest quote - compound identity/reputation Reputation compounds just like knowledge and interest